 This product can be very heavy because of the coconut oil.
 Make sure you're super thorough while rinsing.

-Davines has always been one of my all-time favorite haircare brands, and it's actually behind one of my O.G. go to hair masks‚ the Nourishing Hair Building Pak ($36).
+Davines has always been one of my all-time favorite haircare brands, and it's actually behind one of my O.G. go-to hair masks‚ the Nourishing Hair Building Pak ($37).
 Thus, when the brand introduced me to its adorable new line of single-use hair masks, I was thrilled.
 But this shine-enhancing one especially stuck out.
 Why, you ask?
 Well, as a blonde, it's borderline impossible to get my hair to a high standard of gleaming gloss.
-Yet this moringa-enriched number did just that.
+Yet, this moringa-enriched number did just that.
 Simply apply it as you would your normal conditioner, comb through, let marinate for 10 minutes (give or take) and then rinse.

-I've always had an affinity for David Mallett's dreamy, transformative hair masks, so it's really no surprise I've developed an affinity for the brand's new Blush collection, which is designed to do whatever it takes to maintain the integrity of hair color.
+I've always had a love for David Mallett's dreamy, transformative hair masks, so it's really no surprise I've developed an affinity for the brand's new Blush collection, which is designed to do whatever it takes to maintain the integrity of hair color.
 I've been especially appreciative of this spray, which helps hydrate my strands post-wash while simultaneously introducing protection against pollution, UV damage, and chemicals hiding in my shower water.
 Curious where the name came from?
-It's all thanks to the collection's two scarlet-hued ingredients, tomato an raspberry.
+It's all thanks to the collection's two scarlet-hued ingredients, tomato and raspberry.

 I've already sung this spray's praises multiple times, but this has been one of the most crucial products in this year's journey toward healthier hair.
 Basically, with just a few thorough sprays and a quick comb-through, it shortens my air-drying time significantly.
-Which, if we're being honest, was always one of my main deterrents from not using my blow-dryer.
-Plus it makes my air-dried locks look shinier and bouncier than if I was to just use my go-to leave in.
+Plus it makes my air-dried locks look shinier and bouncier than if I was to just use my go-to leave-in.
 I'm obsessed.